-With over 300,000 tickets sold every year, it has the most significant public attendance of an annual film festival.
+With over 300,000 tickets sold every year, it has the most significant public attendance at an annual film festival.
 Up to 400 films are shown across multiple genres.
 Around 20 films compete for the Berlinale’s top award, the Golden Bear.

 Hong Kong International Film Festival

 Hong Kong International Film Festival is one of Asia’s oldest international film festivals.
-The Hong Kong Film Festival was started in 1976 and includes screenings of different movie genres from a wide array of filmmakers from different countries in Hong Kong.
+The Hong Kong Film Festival was started in 1976 and included screenings of different movie genres from a wide array of filmmakers from different countries in Hong Kong.
 The Hong Kong International Film Festival screens around 230 movies.
 New films are featured as premieres with directors and the cast in attendance on the red carpet along with personal meetings in theaters.
 Since 2017, the Hong Kong International Film Festival collaborates with Heyi Pictures to produce two films a year by aspiring Chinese filmmakers who will hold their premiere at the event.

 Panafrican Film and TV Festival of Ouagadougou

 The Panafrican Film and TV Festival of Ouagadougou is a film festival in Burkina, Faso.
 Panafrican Film and TV Festival of Ouagadougou is held every two years; the film festival only accepts films by African filmmakers that were mostly produced in Africa.
 The film festival gives filmmakers a chance to network, exchange ideas, and promote their work.
 The film festival’s stated mission is to “contribute to the expansion and development of African cinema as a means of expression, education, and awareness-raising.”